State Cup Game Day Reminders/Responsibilities

-- The HOME team must supply the completed Game Report, and have a glue stick or scotch tape available to attach the AWAY team roster.
+- The HOME team is responsible for supplying the completed Game Report, and have a glue stick or scotch tape available to attach the AWAY team roster.

 - The AWAY team must supply their Game Day Roster to attached to the Game Report

-- Both teams should have a copy of the VYSA National Championship Policy rules available if needed by the referees.
+- Both teams should have a copy of the current VYSA National Championship Policy rules available if needed by the referees.

 - BOTH teams must check the website for Schedule updates regularly.

 - The WINNING team must call in the game results to the AUTOMATED Score Reporting System BEFORE leaving the field - directions are at the bottom of the Game Report and are noted below.
 If you do not have your cell phone with you, PLEASE borrow someone else’s and call in the score!
 Note that the automated system is not set up to record "overtime" or "penalty kicks".
 If your game includes either, please call the score into the AUTOMATED and then follow-up with a phone call to your respective State Cup chair with the OT/PK information.

 - The WINNING Team is also responsible for calling in or sending an email with any RED CARD ejections to the appropriate State Cup Chair prior to mailing the game report.
 This information is critical as it is needed by the State Cup Chairs to ensure that the required sit-outs are carried through the following week.
 The call/email MUST include the Name of the Team, the Name of the Individual receiving the red card, and the Jersey #, if a player verse a coach.

 AUTOMATED SCORE REPORTING